MetaX

 MetaX Integrated Circuits (Shanghai) Co., Ltd (MetaX; Mùxī (沐曦)) is a Chinese technology company headquartered in Shanghai.

 The company develops general-purpose computing on graphics processing units (GPGPUs) for use in the field of artificial intelligence (AI).
 It has been compared to Nvidia due to their similar focus.

 Background

 On 14 September 2020, MetaX was founded by former AMD employees.

 MetaX has received funding from government entities such as the China Structural Reform Fund and China Internet Investment Fund as well as private entities such as Lightspeed Venture Partners, Sequoia China and Matrix Partners China and Oriental Fortune Capital.

 In 2024, MetaX filed more than 210 patent applications, securing over 120 approvals, with 97% of granted patents being inventions.

 In January 2025, it was reported that MetaX had filed for an initial public offering (IPO) and hired Huatai Securities to advise on the process.
 It was reported in February 2025 that in preparation for the IPO, MetaX would lay off 200 employees.
 Insiders believe that by cutting costs and increasing revenue, this would increase the probability of a successful listing.
+On 17 December 2025, MetaX held its IPO becoming a listed company on the Shanghai Stock Exchange.
+Shares soared 693% on its debut.

+In July 2026, MetaX filed for a secondary listing on the Hong Kong Stock Exchange.